The publishing fee for each book chapter in an edited volume is either USD 500 OR USD 700, depending on the choice of hardcover copy of the book.

 It will cost at least US$1500 or even more for publishing an open access journal article (some are not even PubMed-indexed) nowadays. $700/per article, including a hardcover copy of the book, is not that expensive given its open access and PubMed-indexed.

-Why a fee is charged?
+Why is a fee charged?

 A fee is charged to cover the costs of book production and making it freely available to the public.
 The typical costs associated with the production of a book include book processing, hard cover copies of the book, international postage and handling via DHL, unrestricted free open access, technology and post publication activities.